General Guidelines for Disability Documentation

 Documentation must include all of the following elements:

 - The evaluation must be performed by a qualified individual: The assessment must be provided by a licensed psychologist, psychiatrist, psychiatric nurse practitioner, or clinical social worker unrelated to the student by birth, marriage or affinity.
 An assessment from a general physician typically will not suffice.
-The College reserves the right to require that a certified copy of the report be transmitted directly from the evaluator to the College.
+The University reserves the right to require that a certified copy of the report be transmitted directly from the evaluator to the University.

 - Currency of documentation: Evaluations should be dated within 6 months of the date of the request for accommodation.
 Older evaluations will be considered if submitted with more recent supplemental documentation.
 In addition, documentation will need to be updated at the beginning of each academic year in order to assess up to-date accommodation needs.
 The Office for Student Disability Services reserves the right to adjust these timelines based on the nature of the student’s disorder and request for accommodation.